RuleWorld/PyBioNetGen/docs/source/library.rst

 Tutorials
 =========

-For a brief tutorial showing how to use the library on a simple BNGL model, please see :ref:`tutorials`.
+For a brief tutorial showing how to use the library on a simple BNGL model, please see :ref:`lib_tut`.